alexfernandez/alexfernandez.github.io/2016/golang-adventures.md

 This works!
 So one new variable and one old variable is fine;
-but only one old variable is not.
+but only old variables is not.
 Even ignoring the return value is _not_ OK:

     _, err := callFirst()